 Energy Assistance Appointment Checklist

-Some examples of income include:
+Examples of income include:

 - Supplemental Security Income (SSI)

 - Social Security Disability Insurance (SSDI)

 - Workers’ compensation

 Proof of income documents may include, but are not limited to: